lazarulian/cs35L/notes/git-internals.md

   - object database contains pointers to the objects, and the objects point to each other
   - subdirectories are 2 hexadecimal digits and then 38 hexadecimal digits
     - you need to compute the checksum for the object
+    - Using only two digits for the subdirectory name strikes a balance between avoiding having too many subdirectories while still ensuring a good distribution of files across them
 - `refs` - where the branch tips and tags are (where all the "pointers" in the repository are).
 - `packed-refs` - optimized version of `refs` that are less often updated
   - we are building one data structure atop of another